cesarandreu/blog/give_npm_scripts_a_chance/give_npm_scripts_a_chance.md

 If you've used npm for a while you've probably used or seen `npm test` and `npm start`.
 These are shorthands for `npm run test` and `npm run start`.

-This post is covers some of the benefits of adding your own scripts, as well as provide examples for how to do so.
+This post covers some of the benefits of adding your own scripts, as well as provide examples of how to do so.

 ## What do I get out of it?